 The Student Project for Amity among Nations (SPAN), Minnesota’s oldest travel and research abroad program, can have a permanent impact on a student’s life and career path.
 The program has the potential to open doors to future careers, graduate studies, and opportunities such as a Fulbright scholarship.
 SPAN is open to students from all disciplines and from all Minnesota colleges and universities.

-This summer students will be traveling to England.
+Next summer students will be travelling to England.

 Overview of the Program: